pangenome/pggb/README.md

 Applying an MSA algorithm (in this case, `abPOA` or `spoa`) to each of these chunks enforces a local linearity and homogenizes the alignment representation.
 This smoothing step thus yields a graph that is locally as we expect: partially ordered, and linear as the base DNA molecules are, but globally can represent large structural variation.
-The homogenization also rectifies issues with the initial edit-distance-based alignment.
+The homogenization also rectifies issues with the initial wfa-based alignment.

 ## authors